Residential Finished Basements & Major Remodeling

 Firestopping consisting of nominal 2-inch lumber, minimum 3/4-inch nominal structural panel or approved noncombustible materials, such as unfaced insulation, shall be provided at the ceiling line in concealed spaces on stud walls / partitions, including furred or studded-off spaces of concrete foundation walls and at soffits, dropped ceilings and similar spaces.
 Penetrations between floors should be draftstopped.

 AC powered, U.L. listed smoke detectors with battery backup shall be placed in each bedroom and in the vicinity outside of the bedrooms.
 All detectors within the project shall be interconnected and hard wired so that the activation of any

 alarm will sound all alarms throughout the project.

 Exception: Detector locations in existing areas shall not be required to be interconnected and hard wired where the alterations or repairs do not result in the removal of interior wall or ceiling finishes exposing the structure, unless there is an attic, crawl space, or basement available which could provide access for hard wiring and interconnection without the removal of interior finishes.

-The proper amount of combustion, air and clearances, must be provided for gas furnaces, water heaters, fireplaces, and clothes dryers.
 Carbon monoxide alarms are required where gas appliances are present or an attached garage.